omkarcloud/google-maps-scraper/README.md

 1. Scrapes **1200** Google Map Leads in just **25** minutes giving you lots of prospects to make potential sales.
 2. Scrapes **30** Data Points including website, phone, category, owner, geo-coordinates, and **26** more data points.
 Even the ones that are not publicly shown in Google Maps, so you have all the data you need.
 3. You can sort, select and filter the leads to get you the leads relevant to your Business.
-4. You can scrape multiple queries in 1 Go.
+4. You can scrape multiple queries in one go.
-5. Scrapes Data in Real Time, so you have the most up to date data.
+5. Scrapes Data in Real Time, so you have the most up to data.
 6. Saves Data as both JSON and CSV for easy usage.